Pregnancy Education Companion: week 40

 Signs of labour and when to contact the hospital

-By now, some of you may be experiencing more Braxton Hicks contractions or some irregular labour contractions.
-Hopefully over the next few days you will spontaneously begin labour.
+You may be feeling more Braxton Hicks contractions or some irregular labour contractions.
+Hopefully, labour will start on its own over the next few days.

-See our fact sheet When to call the hospital: Advice in late pregnancy for more information.
+For more information, read our fact sheet when to call the hospital: advice in late pregnancy.

 Induction of labour

-Read through the information provided in Week 36 about Inductions and have any questions ready for this appointment.
+Before your appointment, read the information provided in Week 36 about inductions and write down any questions you have.

 Part 3: Things to consider

-As labour, birth and the early parenting period are unique to each parent and baby, any plans will work better if they are flexible.
-There may be times when changes are recommended or required.
-This can apply to your labour, your new baby, any older children, as well as any social changes.
+Labour, birth, and early parenting experiences are unique for every parent and baby, so it’s important to keep your plans flexible.
+There may be times when changes are recommended or needed.
+This can apply to your labour, new baby, and caring for any older children.

-It will be helpful for you to explore some potential contingency plans - in other words have a Plan A and a Plan B. The staff at the Women’s will work in partnership with you, and support your informed decision-making.
+It’s a good idea to think about some potential backup plans - in other words have a Plan A and Plan B. Our staff will work closely with you to help you make informed decisions.

-Just like making a birth plan can help you prepare for your birth and identify what is important for you, making a post-birth plan, can help to prepare you for the inevitable changes to life with a new baby.
+Just like making a birth plan can help you prepare for your birth and identify what matters most to you, making a post-birth plan can help prepare you for the changes that come with having a new baby.

-Talk to your partner, family, and friends about what will be important to you.
-They can help you create realistic expectations and put strategies in place to help you transition to early parenting.
+Discuss what’s important to you with your partner (if you have one), family, and friends.
+They can help you create realistic expectations and develop strategies to help you adjust to early parenting.

-A new baby can significantly change your relationship with your partner, and other important relationships in your life.
-The information, prepared by the Better Health Channel, outlines many of the issues new parents face and gives advice on where to go for help if you need it.
+Having a baby can change your relationship with your partner and other important people in your life.
+This resource explains common issues new parents face and where to get help if you need it.

 Postnatal depression and anxiety

-The first few weeks at home can be both challenging and amazing.
-When times become more challenging than enjoyable, it’s helpful to be able to identify the signs of postnatal depression and anxiety.
-This can enable you or your partner to seek early support.
+The first few weeks at home with a new baby can be both challenging and amazing.
+If things become more challenging than enjoyable, it’s important to recognise the signs of postnatal depression and anxiety early.
+This can help you or your partner get the support you need.

-If you feel like you need help or want to talk to someone for advice, here are some organisations you can contact:
+If you need help or want to talk to someone for advice, reach out to these organisations:

 Downloads and Related Topics